goodcover/scala-relay/README.md

 ## Changes

+### 0.22.4
+ - Fixed timestamps if you generate to resources directory it won't cause things to reload with artifactOutput set.

 ### 0.22.3
  - Added a really rough slinky module, with the idea it handles some of the gluing by overloading the annotation from slinky core.